The secret sauce to setting up your Leads, People, Companies and Opportunities in your Copper CRM!

 If you're using the projects section and it's been working well for your business, I'd love to check it out and learn more about how you've been using it.
 Always open to learning!

 If you've been reading this article and found out you haven't quite set up up Copper this way (like for example, you've put all your leads in the people section 😬) I highly recommend taking a few days to clean it up.
 Setting up your CRM for success is essential for the growth of any business.
 I assure you—It's absolutely worth the time investment.

-Once you've got your opportunity pipeline mapped out, check out our flagship product Efficient App.
-It will help you save dozens of hours each week with no extra work.
+Once you've got your opportunity pipeline mapped out and you feel ready to dive into streamlining and automating Copper, check out our Premier Partner solution.
 You can learn more about it here.